syncfusion-content/wpf-docs/wpf/TimeSpan-Editor/Appearance.md

 ## Setting the foreground

 You can change the foreground color by using the `Foreground` property.
-The default value of `Foreground` property is ``.
+The default value of `Foreground` property is `Black`.

 {% tabs %}
 {% highlight XAML %}